tytydraco/yessleep/out/I_went_out_with_the_girl_of_my_dreams.md

 "Are you alright?
 You were just staring into space" Dennis said raising an eyebrow.

-"Oh... oh.. yeah I was just looking, I was just looking because I thought someone was stealing" I said bumbling.
+"Oh... oh.. yeah I was looking, I was uh... looking up front, because I thought someone was stealing" I said bumbling.

 "Who?
 The guy in the red!?"
 Dennis said now scanning the front of the store.